hamprincipe/hamprincipe/README.md

 - 👋 Hi, I’m @hamprincipe
-- 👀 I’m interested in photography, architecture, (anything creative related, honestly), traveling (whenever we're allowed to do that again), and DOGS!
+- 👀 I’m interested in photography, food, traveling (whenever we're allowed to do that again), and DOGS!
 I love dogs.
-- 🌱 I’m currently learning JavaScript at MIT xPro to become a Full Stack Developer/
+- 🌱 I’m currently learning JavaScript at MIT xPro to become a Full Stack Developer.
 - 💞️ I’m looking to collaborate on anything and everything!
-- 📫 How to reach me is by sending me a message here!
+- 📫 The best way to reach me is by sending me a message here!

 <!---
 hamprincipe/hamprincipe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.